7 proven ways to improve your gut health

 Fortunately, your gut is a cooperative organ, and often simple changes in your diet and lifestyle can often restore gut health naturally.

 Before we go any further, we’d always recommend booking a doctor’s appointment if you notice any sudden changes in your bowel movements, are experiencing severe abdominal pain, or if there is blood in your stool.

 There are many areas of your lifestyle that can impact your gut health.
 Here are some of the most important to consider:

 Rest between eating

 Diet: diversify, don’t restrict

 “Prebiotics” is a fancy word for plant fibres, complex sugars, resistant starches and some other molecules that nourish good gut bacteria.
-These substrates can’t be digested by your body, but your bacteria turn them into beneficial chemicals for your gut, like butyrate.
+These substrates can’t be digested by your body, but your bacteria turn them into beneficial chemicals for your gut, such as butyrate, acetate, and propionate.

 Get moving, even just a little

 Your body was made to move, and your gut knows it.
 Studies show that lack of exercise is correlated with increased prevalence of constipation, but introducing gentle exercise is a great way to rekindle your energy levels and boost your digestive transit.
 Even gut bacteria enjoy a good workout and people who exercise regularly tend to have greater microbiome diversity.